MicrosoftDocs/playfab-docs/playfab-docs/sdks/javascript/quickstart.md

 # JavaScript quickstart for Native and Phaser

-This guide will help you make your first API call in JavaScript.
+This guide helps you make your first API call in JavaScript.

+Before continuing, make sure you have completed [Getting started for developers](../../personas/developer.md) which ensures you have a PlayFab account and are familiar with the PlayFab Game Manager.

-## JavaScript Project Setup
+## JavaScript project setup

-- OS: This guide should work in any OS capable of running a web-browser
+OS: This guide should work in any OS capable of running a web browser, and you are probably already reading this page on your favorite browser.
-- Installation
-  - You are probably already reading this page on your favorite browser

-- New Project Setup
-  - Create a new folder, with two empty text files:
+To set up a new project, create a new folder with two empty text files:

     - PlayFabGettingStarted.html
     - PlayFabGettingStarted.js

-- PlayFab installation complete
+That's it - PlayFab installation complete!

 ## Set up your first API call

-This guide will provide the minimum steps to make your first PlayFab API call.
-Confirmation will be visible on the webpage.
+This guide provides the minimum steps to make your first PlayFab API call.
+Confirmation is visible on the webpage.

 In your favorite text-editor, update the contents of PlayFabGettingStarted.html as follows: